monkeywoora/monkeywoora.github.io/_pages/about.md

 ## News

-I am genuinely looking forward to the Ph.D. position in the 26Spring / 26Fall / 27Spring , if you have any ideas or advice, feel free to email
+I am genuinely looking forward to the Ph.D. position in the 26Spring / 26Fall / 27Spring , if you have any ideas or suggestions, feel free to email me.

 ## Mailbox